DenzelKioko/django_green_events/README.md

 # django_green_events
-Green event website written in Django
+A Community Outreach web application written in python using the django framework